 4. Shipping Selection: It’s time to choose the most suitable shipping method and carrier.
 The 3PL provider’s expertise comes into play here, ensuring efficient, cost-effective, and reliable shipping options.

-5. Transportation: The selected carrier takes charge of the products, transporting them directly to the customer’s location or a distribution center for further processing.
+5. Transportation: The selected carrier handles the products, transporting them directly to the customer’s location or a distribution center for further processing.
 The 3PL provider manages this intricate dance of moving goods.

 6. Tracking and Visibility: Throughout this journey, all parties involved – the 3PL provider, the business, and sometimes even the end customer – can access real-time tracking and visibility data.
 This ensures everyone stays informed about the shipment’s progress.